 A product will be considered better if its environmental impact is lower (renewable, natural and mono-material fibers, of organic origin, certified or recycled).

-The independent certifications associated with our products reflect our demand for transparency while helping our customers make informed choices.
-We have been working with Ecocert (a certification body for sustainable practices) since September 2023, and have had our workshop in Portugal and our headquarters in Ardèche audited to obtain GRS and RWS certification for part of our Autumn-Winter 2024 collection, and GOTS for part of our PE25* organic cotton.
+We have been working with Ecocert (a sustainable practices certification body) since September 2023 and have had our workshop in Portugal and our headquarters in Ardèche audited to obtain GRS* and RWS* certifications for some of our collections.

 *Certificate issued by ECOCERT Greenlife TE-00216086